-The Topeka Zoo is excited to offer Winter Escape Adventure Camp!
+Topeka Zoo is excited to offer Fall and Winter Adventure Camps!

 This camp is for children ages 6-12 (can be 5 if currently in kindergarten), and registration is on a DAILY basis—so you can sign up for as many days as you’d like.
-Registration for winter camp opens on Monday, October 19th, at 9:00am.
-The 2020 dates and themes are listed below.
-Please note there is no camp on December 24th and 25th, as well as January 1st.
+Registration for fall and winter camps is now open!
+The 2021 dates and themes are listed below.
+Please note there is no camp on December 24th and 31st.

-Camp runs from 9:00-3:00 and is held in the zoo's new Kay McFarland Event Center*.
+Camp runs from 9:00-3:00 and is held in the zoo's Gary Clarke Education Classroom.
 Each camp day will include a live animal education program, behind-the-scenes tour, crafts, games, and more!
-There is no stay-late option for winter camp.
+There is no stay-late option for fall or winter camp.

 The cost is $40/day for FOTZ members and $45/day for non-members.